Tim Hunt (speedway rider)

 Timothy John Hunt (born 23 May 1960) is a former motorcycle speedway from England.
 He earned one international cap for the England national speedway team.

 Speedway career

 Hunt rode in the top tier of British Speedway from 1978–1985, riding for various clubs.

-During the 1978 National League season, he was part of the Peterborough team that won the Fours championship.
+During the 1978 National League season, Hunt was part of the Peterborough team that won the Fours championship.
 The following season in 1979, he signed for Canterbury Crusaders.

-After leaving Ipswich Witches in 1981 he joined Reading Racers, where he spent four seasons.
+After leaving Ipswich Witches in 1981, Hunt joined Reading Racers, where he spent four seasons.
 Hunt reached the final of the British Speedway Championship in 1985.